ome/omero-documentation/server/install-windows.rst

    which you know the password.
-If you are unsure of what it means to have a "administrator" level account, or if you are generally having issues with the various users/passwords described in this install guide, please see `"Which password do I use where?" under "Troubleshooting" <troubleshooting#section-3>`_.
+If you are unsure of what it means to have a "administrator" level account, or if you are generally having issues with the various users/passwords described in this install guide, please see :ref:`troubleshooting_password`.
 Unless you are clear on the differences, **you should also open all consoles as an administrator to prevent file permission issues.** (See screenshot)